 - All vacant land, whether residential or commercial;

-- All residential real estate;
+- All residential property;

-- All accommodation facilities;
+- All accommodation;

-- All shares or units in Australian urban land corporations or trust estates; and
+- All shares or units in Australian urban land corporations or trust estates, and

 all direct investments by foreign governments or their agencies.